brgclasses/barpak-village/README.md

 # Barpak Gaon (Village)

+A single page Website theme for Village.

-A beautiful village in the northern Gorkha, Nepal.
+This is a beautiful village located in the northern region of Gorkha district, Nepal.

+It's the village of _BRG_.

 Visit [more projects from BRG Classes](https://brgclasses.com/projects/).